Streampunk/macadam/README.md

 To get the name of the first device connected to the system, use `getFirstDevice()`.
 If the result is _undefined_ then no Blackmagic devices are connected to the system.
 Use tools like the _Blackmagic Desktop Video Setup_ utility to track down any issues.

-In depth information about the BlackMagic devices currently connected to the system can be found by calling `getDeviceInfo()`.
+In depth information about the Blackmagic devices currently connected to the system can be found by calling `getDeviceInfo()`.

 ```javascript
 const macadam = require('macadam');